rust-lang/const-eval/promotion.md

 earlier version of miri used to panic on arithmetic overflow even in release mode.
 This breaks promotion, because now promoting code that would work (and could not panic!) at run-time leads to a compile-time CTFE error.

-*Dynamic check.* The Miri engine already dynamically detects panics, but the main point of promoteds is ruling them out statically.

 ### Const safety